 The film is sturdy nevertheless, carried at times by Yakusho but generally unfussy in its portrait of its protagonist and modern Japan.
 Nishikawa mostly knows when to let a scene breathe, so the film’s few hurried moments rankle just a little bit more than one would hope.
 Still, the pairing of director and star is very well-matched, and Nishikawa and Yakusho lift each other up to make Under the Open Sky a very satisfying encounter with its protagonist.

-Under the Open Sky is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+Under the Open Sky premiered digitally at the 47th Seattle International Film Festival on April 8-18, 2021.